What’s it like to be in counselling?

 A counselling session is typically once a week, at the same time and place, and lasts 50 minutes.

 Counselling is face to face in an ordinary, private room with two chairs.
 It is a conversation, but somewhat different from a social one.
-You do most of the talking, although in humanistic counselling the counsellor is not silent!
+You do most of the talking, although in counselling the counsellor is not silent!
 You explore something that is happening or has happened in your life, or feelings you have about your life, that you want to understand better and maybe connect with past experiences or future intentions.
-The counsellor’s job is to help this process, to make it safe to explore difficult issues, to explore the feelings associated with the story that allow their underlying meaning to be understood.
+The counsellor’s job is to help this process, to make it safe to explore difficult issues, to explore the feelings associated with the story that allow their underlying meaning to be understood, to use psychological mindedness to help with understanding.

 Sometimes this results in a change in your perception of the event and therefore a change in the way you live your life.
 Sometimes it just puts past events into perspective.
 And sometimes it uncovers a well of unprocessed feelings that just need to be expressed.
 A counsellor is expecting any of these and is trained to deal with any response.